 DMSO should not be used within a few days of administration of cholinesterase-inhibiting pesticides or worming preparations organophosphates!

-DMSO has been clearly shown to cause birth defects and is
+DMSO has been clearly shown to cause birth defects and is contraindicated in pregnancy.

 DMSO should not be used in breeding animals.